Andy Soucek

-Andy Christian Soucek (Andy Christian Souček; born 14 June 1985) is a Spanish-Austrian professional racing driver.
+Andy Christian Soucek Labelle (Andy Christian Souček; born 14 June 1985) is a Spanish-Austrian former professional racing driver.

 Career

 Soucek was born in Madrid, Spain.
 His father is an Austrian of Czech descent and his mother is French.
 He holds dual Austrian and Spanish nationality, although he was born in Spain and has spent all his life there.
 He races under the Spanish flag because he "feels Spanish".

 Karting

 Soucek's career started in professional karting events during 1997, although he would not make a formula debut until his Portuguese Formula Ford drive of 2001.
-In 2002 he continued with karting whilst driving in Spanish Formula Three.
-In 2003 he ended his karting commitments, moving to the EV team.
+In 2002, he continued with karting whilst driving in Spanish Formula Three.
+In 2003, he ended his karting commitments, moving to the EV team.

 Formula Three

-He remained with EV during 2004 but would also drive two races for the GTA team.
+Soucek remained with EV during 2004 but would also drive two races for the GTA team.
 2005 would be his key year, though, with Soucek's move to the Llusia team paying off after he won the title.